For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 The Mass Effect universe – a primer

 The Mass Effect universe is well-documented.
 There’s an in-game encyclopaedia, plus wikis and other websites.
-This section thus only covers the bare bones necessary to read writeups.org entries.
+Thus, this section only covers the bare bones necessary to read writeups.org entries.

 The Mass Effect

 During the 2100s, 33 years before the first game, mankind discovered a technology cache on Mars.
-It was left behind by mysterious aliens dubbed “Protheans”.
-This repository allowed for 200 years’ worth of technological progress within less than 2 decades, and to harness Mass Effect physics.
+It had been left behind by mysterious aliens dubbed the “Protheans”.
+This repository allowed for 200 years’ worth of technological progress within two decades.
+That included harnessing Mass Effect physics.

-Mass Effect physics allow for changing the local properties of mass, by pumping energy into a form of matter called Element Zero (usually abbreviated “E0” or “Eezo”).
+Mass Effect physics allow for changing the local properties of mass.
+This is done by pumping energy into a form of matter called Element Zero (usually abbreviated “E0” or “Eezo”).
 It allows for such applications as force shields protecting against projectiles, or faster-than-light space flight.

 These mass relays can shoot a compatible starship to another relay almost instantly, and form a galaxy-wide network (though most relays used so far are in the Galactic South-East quadrant).